quixio/quix-docs/docs/platform/what-is-quix.md

 Quix has excellent synergy with Machine Learning (ML) systems too.
 You can quickly deploy your ML model and monitor its performance in real time, modify the model, and redeploy it with a single click.

 [Sign up for free](https://portal.platform.quix.ai/self-sign-up).

-!!! note

-    For recent significant changes to Quix Platform, please see the [changes documentation](../platform/changes.md).

 ## Reducing complexity